Krisha McCoy, MS

 In some cases, surgery may be needed to stop bleeding.
 Procedures include:

-To help reduce your chance of developing postpartum hemorrhage, take these steps:
+To help reduce your chance of postpartum hemorrhage:

 American Pregnancy Association